-The Virginia Tech College of Natural Resources and Environment and the Whitehurst family share a commitment to developing the next generation of entrepreneurs for businesses dealing with natural resources.
+The College of Natural Resources and Environment and the Whitehurst family share a commitment to developing the next generation of entrepreneurs for businesses dealing with natural resources.
 Every year, the scholarship seeks up to eight exemplary students who will participate in leadership roles to collaboratively manage the Wood Enterprise Institute (WEI) program.

 Georgia-Pacific Corporation ScholarshipAmount: Approximately $3,200

 John D. Farmer Jr. ScholarshipAmount: Approximately $2,790

 Established by the Virginia Forestry Educational Foundation to honor the contributions of Dr. John F. Hosner to forestry in Virginia and his role at Virginia Tech.
 Dr. Hosner became the head of a fledgling Department of Forestry and Wildlife in 1961.
 With his vision and drive, he was instrumental in growing the department to the School of Forest and Wildlife Resources, which ultimately became the College of Forestry and Wildlife Resources, now known as the College of Natural Resources and Environment.

 Morgan Lumber Company ScholarshipAmount: Varies from approximately $1,000 to $4,185